 The episode "Warehouse 13" from the 2003 Fullmetal Alchemist anime.
 The men on Mustang's staff (note, men - Hawkeye was not involved; nor were Ed or Al) believe they have seen the haunted military warehouse 13 and are terrified to walk by the warehouses at night.
 Mustang is the only one who really stays in character, denouncing the warehouse as foolishness and going out at night with his men to prove to them that it doesn't exist.
 What really makes this a Bizarro Episode is the fact that four trained military professionals are suddenly freaking out about an urban legend.

 That episode consisted of two shorts.
-The other one was Havoc trying to marry Armstrong's sister.
+The other one was Havoc discovering the girl he had a crush on was dating Mustang, so Havoc tried dating Armstrong's sister.